 In 2010, the Company received the NI 43-101 mineral resource estimate and technical report entitled Technical Report and Preliminary Economic Assessment on the Goliath Gold Project, Kenora Mining Division, Northwestern Ontario, Canada, dated effective July 9, 2010 (the "Goliath Gold Technical Report").
-The Goliath Gold Technical Report was prepared in accordance with NI 43-101 by Doug Roy, Ian D. Trinder, Patrick Hannon and Edward Thornton all of A.C.A.
-Howe.
-Each of Doug Roy, Ian D. Trinder, Patrick Hannon and Edward Thornton is a Qualified Person as such term is defined in NI 43-101 and each is independent of the Company.
+The Goliath Gold Technical Report was prepared in accordance with NI 43-101.
+The report is available at www.sedar.com.

-In 2011, the Company provided an updated National Instrument 43-101 resource estimate on its 100% owned Goliath Gold Project entitled Technical Report And Mineral Resource Update On The Goliath Gold Project, Kenora Mining Division, Northwestern, Ontario, Canada dated effective Nov.
+In 2011, the Company provided an updated National Instrument 43-101 resource estimate on its 100% owned Goliath Gold Project entitled Technical Report and Mineral Resource Update on the Goliath Gold Project, Kenora Mining Division, Northwestern, Ontario, Canada dated effective Nov.
 9, 2011.
 Technical information related to the 2011 Resource Estimate has been reviewed and approved by Doug Roy, M.A.Sc., P.Eng., an Associate Mining Engineer with A.C.A.
 Howe, and who is an independent Qualified Person as defined by NI 43-101, with the ability and authority to verify the authenticity and validity of this data.

-The 2011 Resource Estimate is an update to the NI 43-101 Resource Estimate previously released in

-July 2010, and includes results from a database representing an additional 60,000 metres totaling 134 new drill holes.
+The 2011 Resource Estimate is an update to the NI 43-101 Resource Estimate previously released in July 2010, and includes results from a database representing an additional 60,000 metres totaling 134 new drill holes.
 The 2011 Resource Estimate takes into account two in-fill focused drilling programs: 12,000 metres completed in 2010 and 48,000 metres in 2011.

 In July 2012, the Company provided an Updated Preliminary Economic Assessment.
-Highlights include a10+ year combined open pit and underground mine life with processing throughput averaging 2,500 tonnes per day, an average annual production of 80,000 oz gold equivalent with a LOM head grade of 3.05 g/tonne.
+Highlights include a 10+ year combined open pit and underground mine life with processing throughput averaging 2,500 tonnes per day, an average annual production of 80,000 oz gold equivalent with a LOM head grade of 3.05 g/tonne.
 The Goliath Project returns an IRR of 32.4% on a post-tax basis and 39.3% on a pre-tax basis.
 The respective payback periods are 2.8 years and 2.2 years after the start of production.
 The "break even" price of gold is US\$930 per ounce post tax and US\$924 on a pre-tax basis where "break even" is the gold price required to produce a zero Net Cash Flow (i.e. all capital is paid back but no profit is incurred).
 The project also generates a NCF of \$249.8 million post-tax and \$334.7 million pre-tax.
 At a 10% discount rate, the project's NPVs are \$83.5 million post-tax and \$119.9 million pre-tax.
 The underlying assumptions and parameters used in Howe's model are included in this AIF under Section 5.2 Executive Summary of the 2012 Updated Preliminary Economic Assessment.